 Helping Kids and Teens Grieve

-When a child experiences the death of a loved one, the loss can have a tremendous impact on the child’s life – at home, with friends and at school, both now and in the future.
+When a child experiences the death of someone important, the loss can have a tremendous impact on the child’s life – at home, with friends and at school, both now and in the future.
 Children grieve differently than adults and often need help understanding and expressing their feelings during such a confusing time.
 At Care Dimensions, we specialize in helping children mourn and cope with death – preparing them prior to the loss and supporting them after.

 Our children’s program provides emotional support to patients and families, and also supports children in the community.
 We offer one-to-one and family consultations, and host dedicated support groups for children and teens in a safe and calming atmosphere.
 A trusted resource to the community, we also offer training and guidance during crisis situations and in response to local and national issues.

-Most services are provided free of charge, regardless of whether a loved one received care from Care Dimensions.
+Most services are provided free of charge, regardless of whether the person you're grieving received care from Care Dimensions.

 Services for Children